JiahaoWei-RH/addonplacementscore_collect/blog.md

     score = -100
   ```

-In our example, the resource-usage-collect-agent running on each managed cluster don't have a whole picture view to know the max/min value of cpu/memory usage of all the clusters, so we manually set the max value as `MAXCPUCOUNT` and `MAXMEMCOUNT` in code, min value is set as 0.
+In our example, the resource-usage-collect-agent running on each managed cluster doesn't have a whole picture view to know the max/min value of CPU/memory usage of all the clusters, so we manually set the max value as `MAXCPUCOUNT` and `MAXMEMCOUNT` in code, min value is set as 0.
 The score calculation formula can be simplified:  `score = x / max * 100`.

+## Summary
+In this article, we introduced what is the placement extensible scheduling and used an example to show how to implement a customized score provider.
+Also, this article list 3 key points the developer needs to consider when implementing a 3rd party score provider.
+Hope after reading this article, you can have a clear view of the placement extensible scheduling.
+Feel free to raise your question in the [Open-cluster-management-io GitHub community](https://github.com/open-cluster-management-io/OCM/issues) or contact us using [Slack](https://kubernetes.slack.com/archives/C01GE7YSUUF).